f1shl/n54l-remote-access/README.md

 |- avctKVMIOWin32.jar
 |- StartKVM.py

-- Open Powershell window in folder and install necessary python packages with: pip isntall -r requirements.txt
+- Open Powershell window in folder and install necessary python packages with: *pip install -r requirements.txt*

-## Verbindung herstellen
-- Powershell im Ordner öffnen und "python StartKVM.py" eintippen
+## Create a connection
+- Open a powershell window within the repository root folder
+- Type *python StartKVM.py* into it
+- IP address, user name and password will be asked
+- The remote connection should now be established